 The BEC 2002 course on English for Business Economics is an extension of the skills based learning series formulated for the first year.
-By the end of the respective course, the students will be expected to have been equipped with the competency of reaching UTEL band of 8.
+By the end of the respective course, the students will be expected to have been equipped with the competency of reaching the UTEL Band 8.
 In BEC 2002 the course will concentrate on more advanced proficiency of the skills of writing, speaking, listening and reading.
 In addition to the proficiency of these skills, their presentation skills and confidence would also be boosted accordingly.
 This course will cover a more advanced level of grammar, reading comprehension, business correspondences, etc.

+BEC 3001:

-BEC 3001: English for Business Economics Part III
+English for Business Economics Part III

 This course is an extension of BEC 2001 and 2002 Courses.
-This is designed with the intention of further enhancing reading, writing, listening and speaking, skills of students in the field of Business Economics and this has been formulated according to UTEL Benchmark Band 8.
-This course focuses on level-appropriate grammar, vocabulary specific to various business domains, reading comprehensions related to field of business, presentation skills, letter writing skills and summarizing skills.
-This course also aims to familiarize students with finer points of business etiquettes and business correspondence.
+This is designed with the intention of further enhancing reading, writing, listening and speaking, skills of students in the field of Business Economics and this has been formulated according to the UTEL Benchmark Band 8.
+This course focuses on level-appropriate grammar, vocabulary specific to various business domains, reading comprehensions related to field of business, presentation skills, letter writing skills and summarising skills.
+This course also aims to familiarise students with finer points of business etiquettes and business correspondence.
 These aims will be achieved through a series of lectures conducted weekly within the semesters developing proficiency of students in Business English.

+BEC 3002:

-BEC 3002: English for Business Economics Part IV
+English for Business Economics Part IV

-This course is a further extension of the skills based learning series of BEC 3001 and formulated according to UTEL Benchmark Band 9.
-This is designed with the intention of improving students' English proficiency in core areas such as reading, writing, listening and speaking, while reviewing key areas of Business Economics.
+This course is a further extension of the skills based learning series of BEC 3001 and formulated according to the UTEL Benchmark Band 9.
+This is designed with the intention of improving students'

+English proficiency in core areas such as reading, writing, listening and speaking, while reviewing key areas of Business Economics.
 This course focuses more on advanced professional writing and speaking skills which will allow them to face the English-speaking business world with confidence and in an assertive manner.
 Sharpening the reading and listening skills are also focused in this series of lectures through advanced materials from real business world.
-These aims will be achieved through a series of lectures conducted through the semester in a gradual and incremental manner.
+These aims will be achieved through a series of lectures conducted throughout the semester in a gradual and incremental manner.

-BEC 4001:

-Academic Writing for Business Economics
+BEC 4001: Academic Writing

 The course unit aims to give the students a concise knowledge of writing dissertations at the Bachelor's degree level.
 The course focuses on providing them the necessary writing skills, as well as referencing and note taking skills required for the successful compilation of dissertation paper writing.
-The course structure focuses on exploring accurate referencing methodology, evaluating text, elements of writing with the intention of helping them maximize their academic writing and research competency.
+The course structure focuses on exploring accurate referencing methodology, evaluating text, elements of writing with the intention of helping them maximise their academic writing and research competency.

-The Department has established strong relationships with the leading organizations with the intension of uplifting the delivery process of the B.Sc.
-Business Administra-Economics) (Business Degree Programme.
-Such relationships include Central Bank of Sri Lanka, the Colombo Stock Exchange, Chamber of Commerce, Board of Investments, CEPA, IPS and all the leading private and public banks and financial institutions.
-Furthermore, Government sector institutions such Timber Corporation, Social Security Board and Export Development Board further strengthens the department links and its output.
+The Department has established strong relationships with the leading organisations with the intension of uplifting the delivery process of the B.Sc.
+Business Administration (Business Economics) (Special) Degree Programme.
+Such relationships include the Central Bank of Sri Lanka, Colombo Stock Exchange, Chamber of Commerce, Board of Invetment of Sri Lanka, Centre for Poverty Analysis, Institute of Policy Studies of Sri Lanka and all the leading private and public banks and financial institutions.
+Furthermore, government sector institutions, such as the Timber Corporation, Social Security Board and Export Development Board further strengthen the department links and its output.

-Apart from that, many private and public sector organizations are in touch to absorb the graduates produced by the Department.
+Apart from that, many private and public sector organisations are in touch to absorb the graduates produced by the Department.
 The Department is focusing on continuous improvement of the industry links for the graduates to have better opportunities in prospering their career and lifelong learning.